The General Position Problem: A Survey: Distance Based Variations on General Position

 It is clear that $\gpe(G) = m(G)$ if and only if $\diam(G) \le 2$.
 The following two families of graphs lead to a characterisation of graphs $G$ with $\gpe(G) = m(G) - 1$.
 The family ${\cal G}_1$ consists of the graphs $G$ that can be obtained from an arbitrary graph $H$ with $\diam(H) = 2$ by attaching a leaf to a vertex $u$ of $H$ with $\deg_H(u) \le n(H) - 2$.
 The family ${\cal G}_2$ consists of the graphs $G$ constructed as follows.
 Let $G_0$, $G_1$, and $G_2$ be arbitrary not necessarily connected graphs.
 Then $G$ is obtained from the disjoint union of $G_0$, $G_1$, $G_2$, and $K_2$, where $V(K_2) = \{x_1, x_2\}$, by adding all possible edges between $K_2$ and $G_0$, adding the edges between $x_1$ and all vertices from $G_1$, and adding the edges between $x_2$ and all vertices of $G_2$.

 \begin{theorem} {\rm \cite[Theorems 2.2]{Tian-2024b}} If $G$ is a connected graph with $n(G) \ge 4$, then $\gpe(G) = m(G) - 1$ if and only if $G\in {\cal G}_1 \cup {\cal G}_2$. \end{theorem}

 On the other hand, it is straightforward to see that $\gpe(G) = 2$ if and only if $G$ is a path.
 It is not much more difficult to prove that $\gpe(G) = 3$ if and only if $G$ is $K_3$ or a tree with three leaves~\cite[Proposition 2.4]{Tian-2024b}.
 The article~\cite{Tian-2024b} also reports that if $G$ is a graph with $\gpe(G) = 4$, then $\Delta(G) \le 4$ and, moreover, in the case when $\Delta(G) = 4$, the graph $G$ must be bipartite.
-This line of research was then independently and at the same time built upon by two groups of authors, Cao, Ji, and Wang~\cite{cao-2025}, and Li and Gong~\cite{li-2025}.
+This line of research was later taken up independently by two groups, Cao, Ji, and Wang~\cite{cao-2025}, and Li and Gong~\cite{li-2025}.
 In both of these two papers a complete characterisation of graphs $G$ with $\gpe(G) = 4$ is presented.
 Here we follow the description from the latter paper.
 It is first proved that if $G$ is a graph with $\gpe(G) = 4$, then $G$ is a cactus graph.
 The list of all graphs $G$ with $\gpe(G) = 4$ then consists of the following families. \begin{itemize} \item ~\cite[Theorem 3.1]{li-2025} If $T$ is a tree, then $\gpe(T) = 4$ if and only if $T$ contains exactly four leaves. \item ~\cite[Theorem 3.4]{li-2025} If $U$ is a unicyclic graph, then $\gpe(U) = 4$ if and only if $U$ belongs to the family ${\cal U}$, which contains some of the unicyclic graphs with at most four vertices of degree at least three, each of which has only one or two leaves attached.
-For the exact definition of the family ${\cal U}$, see \cite[p.~8]{li-2025}. \item ~\cite[Theorem 3.5]{li-2025} If $B$ is a cactus graph with at least two cycles, then $\gpe(B) = 4$ if and only if $B$ belongs to the family ${\cal B}$, where this family contains even cycle chains in which cycles are attached at antipodal vertices, and some simple vertex or edge deleted subgraphs of even cycle chains that contain at least three cycles.
-For the exact definition of the family ${\cal U}$, see~\cite[p.~11]{li-2025}. \end{itemize}
+For the exact definition of the family ${\cal U}$, see~\cite[p.~8]{li-2025}. \item ~\cite[Theorem 3.5]{li-2025} If $B$ is a cactus graph with at least two cycles, then $\gpe(B) = 4$ if and only if $B$ belongs to the family ${\cal B}$, where this family contains even cycle chains in which cycles are attached at antipodal vertices, and some simple vertex or edge deleted subgraphs of even cycle chains that contain at least three cycles.
+For the exact definition of the family ${\cal U}$, see~\cite[p.~11]{li-2025}. \end{itemize} In addition to the characterisation of graphs $G$ with $\gpe(G) = 4$, the paper~\cite{cao-2025} of Cao, Ji and Wan presents a classification of graphs $G$ with $\diam(G) = 3$, $\gpe(G) = m(G)-2$, and having a $\gpe$-set set $S$ such that if $e$ and $f$ are edges not in $S$, then $G - \{e, f\}$ is disconnected.
+Edge general position numbers of cactus graphs are investigated further in~\cite{Cao-2026}, which gives upper and lower bounds in terms of the number of cycles and leaves and characterises the equality cases.
+The paper~\cite{Cao-2026} gives an independent proof of the characterisation of cactus graphs with edge general position number two.